The Australian Labradoodle Association of America (ALAA) represents breeders in the United States, Canada and Europe.

 The ALAA has been a changing force for the betterment of Australian Labradoodles and has aimed at providing structure to the breed.
 They’ve had a large influence with ALD owners and have helped them to find breeders such as us here at NorthStar Labradoodles.
 We are looking forward to them learning to work together with WALA in the future with a new board working towards strength where they will earn my further respect and gratitude.

 Fees and costs for a Multigeneration Australian Labradoodle Companion Puppy from NorthStar Labradoodles is a total of $3000.
 This is for our NSL Puppy that is matched with a Pet Home which includes the Reservation and Consultation Fees as well as the Adoption Fees.
 For a Guardian Home, the cost is a few year commitment for a NorthStar Labradoodle Puppy.

-If you are an ALAA breeder and are interested in an available breeding dog that is for sale or trade, please contact us.
+If you are a WALA or ALAA breeder and are interested in an available breeding dog that is for sale or trade, please contact us.

 To ensure the integrity and genetic health of Multigenerational Australian Labradoodles, we conduct a lot of testing.
 At NorthStar Labradoodles, we spend approximately $20,000 on purchasing and testing a dog before it ever produces its first litter.
 Once a litter is produced, the costs continue to increase for the discerning and caring breeders.
 This includes:

 - CBC Blood Panels

 - Completed DNA Screening of over 150 Genetic Diseases